MOsmanis/Covid19-Discord-Bot/README.md

 ?cases - case and death count in the world<br/>
 ?cases `country` -  case and death count for specific country<br/>
 ?register - changes nickname in Discord channel to A.XXXX, where A is first letter of current name and X is random number<br/>
-?register `name` - same as above, but A is first lettor from given name<br/>
+?register `name` - same as above, but A is first letter from parameter 'name'<br/>
 ?instructions - displays instructions during self-isolation<br/>